nahmahn/nahmahn/README.md

 ## About Me

 Hi, I'm Naman Jain!
-I'm an aspiring robotics engineer and AI/ML enthusiast with a passion for creating impactful technologies.
-Right now, I'm focusing on **Generative Adversarial Networks (GANs)**, exploring how machines can generate and manipulate data in creative ways.
+I'm an aspiring robotics engineer and AI/ML enthusiast with a passion for creating impactful technologies.Currently building at the intersection of AI, robotics, and embedded systems.
+I'm exploring **Transformers**, **GANs**, and **encoders**, diving into their applications in fields like **deepfake detection**, **gesture recognition**, and **autonomous robotics**.
+From convolutional networks to reinforcement learning, I love turning ML concepts into real-world solutions — all while blending code, circuits, and creativity.

 In addition to AI and robotics, I’m involved in projects like **micromouse** and **gesture recognition systems**, blending hardware and software.
 I’m also interested in ,**finance**, and **algorithmic trading strategies**.